joanamds/trybe-exercicios/README.md

-Exercícios feitos no terceiro dia do bloco 3!
+Exercícios feitos no quarto dia do bloco 3!